Filtrations on quantum cohomology from the Floer theory of $\mathbb{C}^*$-actions: Cotangent bundles and negative vector bundles

-for $w\in E\setminus\{0\}$, for horizontal $h\neq 0 \in T_w E$ (thus a horizontal vector of the projection $\P(E)\to X$), where $r=|w|$ is the radial coordinate for the fibres of $E$.
-Remark: the conventions \cite[Sec.11.2]{R14} are that the ``radial coordinate'' for $L$ viewed as a convex symplectic manifold is $R^L=(1+r^2)/2$ (whose moment map generates the flow $e^{\pi i t}$ rather than $e^{2\pi i t}$), so the Hamiltonians used for Floer theory on $E$ are functions $c(2R^L)$ that become linear in $R^L$ at infinity. } that the natural complex line bundle $L:=L(E)\to \mathbb{P}(E)$ over the complex projectivisation of $E$ is a negative line bundle.\footnote{A complex line bundle $L\to B$ over a symplectic manifold is negative in the sense of \cite[Sec.7]{R14} if $c_1(L)$ is a negative multiple of $[\omega_B]$.
-This is equivalent to the existence of a Hermitian metric and a compatible Hermitian connection such that the curvature induces a form $-\tfrac{i}{2\pi}\mathcal{F}^{L}$ (which represents $-c_1(L)$) which is positive on complex lines for any choice of $\omega_B$-compatible almost complex structure.
-In the context of holomorphic line bundles, negativity implies that a choice of Hermitian metric yields a Chern connection whose curvature determines a K\"{a}hler form on $B$ via $-\tfrac{i}{2\pi}\mathcal{F}^{L}$.} If $E$ is Griffiths weak-negative \cite{GriffithsComputation} then this condition on $L$ holds \cite[Prop.9.1]{GriffithsComputation}.
-Example: $E=T^*\C\P^n$ is Griffiths weak-negative for the Fubini--Study metric \cite[Sec.10.(iii)]{GriffithsComputation}, so it is negative in the above sense.
+for horizontal $h\neq 0 \in T_w E$ (a horizontal vector of the projection $\P(E)\to X$), where $r=|w|$ is the radial coordinate for fibres of $E$.
+By \cite[Sec.11.2]{R14} the ``radial coordinate'' for $L$ as a convex symplectic manifold is $R^L=(1+r^2)/2$ (its moment map generates the flow $e^{\pi i t}$, not $e^{2\pi i t}$), and Hamiltonians used for $E$ are functions $c(2R^L)$ linear in $R^L$ at $\infty$.} that the natural complex line bundle $L:=L(E)\to \mathbb{P}(E)$ over the complex projectivisation is a negative line bundle.\footnote{A complex line bundle $L\to B$ over a symplectic manifold is \emph{negative} if $c_1(L)\in \R_{<0}\cdot [\omega_B]$ \cite[Sec.7]{R14}.
+Equivalently, $\exists$ Hermitian metric and a compatible Hermitian connection, whose curvature induces a form $-\tfrac{i}{2\pi}\mathcal{F}^{L}$ (representing $-c_1(L)$) which is positive on complex lines for any $\omega_B$-compatible almost complex structure.
+For holomorphic line bundles, it means a Hermitian metric yields a Chern connection whose curvature gives a K\"{a}hler form on $B$ via $-\tfrac{i}{2\pi}\mathcal{F}^{L}$.} If $E$ is Griffiths weak-negative \cite{GriffithsComputation}, this holds for $L$ \cite[Prop.9.1]{GriffithsComputation} so $E$ is negative.\\ {\bf Examples.} $E=T^*\C\P^n$ is Griffiths weak-negative\footnote{weak-negativity of $T^*\C P^n$ follows from the ampleness of $T\C P^n$ in \cite[Sec.10.(iii)]{GriffithsComputation}, however ampleness of $TX$ for a projective variety only holds for $X=\C P^n$ by Mori \cite{Mori}.} for the Fubini--Study metric \cite[Sec.10.(iii)]{GriffithsComputation}, so it is negative.
+For $E$ a complex vector bundle, and $\mathcal{L}$ a negative line bundle, $E\otimes \mathcal{L}^{\otimes N}$ is negative for all large enough $N$ (\cite[Cor.9]{R14}, \cite[Prop.4.3]{GriffithsComputation}).
+Duals of ample vector bundles are negative \cite[Prop.7.3]{GriffithsComputation}, e.g.\;conormal\footnote{the dual of the normal bundle, so sections are cotangent vectors of the ambient that vanish on $TV$.} bundles to projective algebraic varieties $V\subset \C\P^n$ \cite[Cor.\,in Sec.10]{GriffithsComputation}.